tromp/cuckoo/GPU.md

 All my final tuning was done on an NVIDIA 1080Ti.
 The only other card I ran it on was the GTX 980Ti, which achieves not even one third the performance.

-So how fast is this currently fastest known Cuckoo Cycle solver on the fastest known consumer hardware?
+How fast is this Cuckoo Cycle solver on the fastest known consumer hardware?
 ------------

 First of all, we need to agre on a performance metric.
 Cuckoo Cycle and Equihash are examples of